James Long Company

 randomly distributed.

-- Provides auditory feedback for incorrect subject responses.
+- Provides auditory feedback for incorrect subject

 - Records reaction time, subject response, experimental